comrumino/cpp-coursework/notes.md

 # Implementation
 * simplicity (minimize the accidental complexity, the complexity brought in when solving the problem)
+    * each responsibility/concern requires a specific amount of information
     * built-ins, class member functions, standard library, 3rd party library, and roll your own
     * compile-time verification eliminates the need for run-time check... this isn't Python
 * cohesion and coherence